lalondeph/flutter_performance_painter/README.md

 This project is meant to show and explain my new implementation of the `CustomPainter` class.
 I built a drawing app a few years ago in Java and eventually rebuilt it in Flutter.
 It looked beautiful but suffered from what I now know are predictable performance issues with non-native frameworks.
 Here is how I solved my problem, I'd love to hear your thoughts or see if we can make this even better!

 I used multitouch in Flutter `GestureDetector` to draw paths with many points to test app performance.
 On the left we have the classic `CustomPainter` and on the right we have my new `PerformancePainter`.
 With multitouch, and screen recording on, the performance is lower than 'normal' but these results are present across tests.
-The classing implimentation gets worse performance over time while the performance version stays relatively steady.
+The classic implimentation gets worse performance over time while the performance version stays relatively steady.
 This is a simplified test, but the results are typical across my testing.

 ![New Performance Painter](https://github.com/lalondeph/flutter_performance_painter/assets/56025884/68301e88-25a2-4c1a-9a1f-8bef14fd0f98)